Blog Post

 In this blog, you’ll learn:

-DFIR is a specialized field focused on identifying, remediating, and investigating cybersecurity incidents.
-As the name suggests, DFIR consists of two components:
+Digital forensics and incident response (DFIR) is a specialized field focused on identifying, remediating, and investigating cybersecurity incidents.

 DFIR fuses traditional incident response (IR) activities—such as response planning and rehearsal, IT architecture documentation, and playbook development—with digital forensics techniques.